danielroe/typed-vuex/docs/content/en/accessor-introduction.md

 ---
+title: Introduction
+description: 'Vanilla, strongly-typed store accessor.'
+category: Accessor
+position: 10
 ---

-# Accessor

 The accessor serves two purposes:

 - It wraps the store so that it can be typed without conflicting with the default types for `$store` in a Nuxt project.
-- It allows us to avoid creating impossible type definitions for namespaced magic strings, like `commit('mysubmodule/mutation')`).
+- It allows us to avoid creating impossible type definitions for namespaced magic strings, like `commit('mysubmodule/mutation')`.

 ## Structure